Velesio/velesio-aiserver/docs/architecture.md

 The monitoring stack is a **standalone component** that provides comprehensive observability across all system components.
 It can be deployed:

 - **Integrated**: Alongside the main application for unified monitoring
-- **Centralized**: On a dedicated monitoring server for multiple velesio instances
+- **Centralized**: On a dedicated monitoring server for multiple Velesio instances
 - **Development**: Locally for debugging and performance analysis

 #### Prometheus
 - **Metrics Collection**: System, Redis, GPU, and custom application metrics
 - **Alerting**: Configurable alerts for system health and performance
 - **Data Retention**: Configurable retention (default: 200h of metric history)
-- **Remote Monitoring**: Can monitor multiple velesio deployments from a central location
+- **Remote Monitoring**: Can monitor multiple Velesio deployments from a central location

 #### Grafana
 - **Pre-configured Dashboards**: Four auto-provisioned dashboards